 Users that do not have a first name, user name, or email address defined in the external user database are not included in the synchronization.

 AuthPoint does not store passwords for synchronized users.
 When a synchronized user authenticates, AuthPoint sends the LDAP credentials to the domain controller for validation.
-After the domain controller validates the credentials, AuthPoint manages any other authentication options specified in the access policy for the user group.
+After the domain controller validates the credentials, AuthPoint manages any other authentication options specified in the authentication policies.

 If you move or delete a user account in your LDAP database, the status of the linked AuthPoint user account changes to Quarantined.
 In the users list, Quarantined user accounts display a yellow icon next to the user name.

 An AuthPoint user account can also be quarantined if the external identity was deleted or other domain information changed.

 Quarantined user accounts cannot authenticate until you restore or move them back to their original location in the LDAP database.
 For more information, see Quarantined Users.